dentarg/auth0-blog/_posts/2017-08-23-automatically-mapping-dto-to-entity-on-spring-boot-apis.markdown

 }
 ```

-This interface actually creates an annotation, as it is defined as `@interface`, and it aims to be used on method parameters (`@Target(ElementType.PARAMETER)`) on runtime (`@Retention(RetentionPolicy.RUNTIME)`).
-The only property that this annotation exposes is `value`, and its goal is to define from what DTO the entity will be created/updated.
+This interface actually creates an annotation, as it's defined as `@interface`, and it aims to be used on method parameters (`@Target(ElementType.PARAMETER)`) on runtime (`@Retention(RetentionPolicy.RUNTIME)`).
+The only property that this annotation exposes is `value`, and its goal is to define from which DTO the entity will be created/updated.

 The next element that we will create is the class responsible for the hard lifting.
 This class will get the request made by a user, which should comply to the structure of some DTO, and will transform the DTO on an specific entity.
 This class will also be responsible for querying the database in the case the DTO sent contains an `@Id`.
 Let's call this class as `DTOModelMapper` and create it inside the `com.questionmarks.util` package with the following source code: